landupin/erasmus/hugo/content/political/korea.md

 Armistice: Agreement which is signed by two or more countries when they decide to stop fighting during some time with the final purpose to discuss a possible peace.
 Pablo Picasso: He made a picture called “Masacre en Corea”, Massacre in Korea, based on the famous Goya´s painting “3 de mayo”, 3rd may.

 {{< image "http://3.bp.blogspot.com/-1XPFvSEcaS0/URek97KPEpI/AAAAAAAAAdg/E_thkFMJEmI/s200-p/1200399166_f.jpg">}}
+Picture 1
 {{< /image >}}

 {{< image "https://www.part-time-commander.com/wp-content/uploads/2018/06/stage2.gif">}}
-Development of the Korean War
+Picture 2: Development of the Korean War
 {{< /image>}}

 Nowadays the armistice continues to rule the “peace” between these countries, although the tension can break the work of 64 years.

 {{< image "https://cdn-01.belfasttelegraph.co.uk/opinion/article30433845.ece/03247/AUTOCROP/w620h342/COM_2014-07-16_UNC_026_32307607_I1.JPG">}}
+Picture 3
 {{< /image>}}

 {{< image "http://www.fasttrackteaching.com/ffap/Unit_11_Cold_War/Korean_War_woman_tank_1951_dbna_s.gif">}}